Vatsim-Scandinavia/controlcenter/docs/contribute.md

 ### Setup the container

 Run `docker compose -f docker-compose.dev.yaml up -d` in the terminal.
-This will create the neccesary containers (Web, MySQL, Redis), a bridge network and volumes as needed.
-If using Docker Desktop on Windows it's recommended to run the command(s) through the WSL terminal.
-Eg. Ubuntu, Debian etc. Database will automatically be migrated and seeded with data on first run.
+This will create the necessary containers (Web, MySQL, Redis), a bridge network, and volumes as needed.
+If using Docker Desktop on Windows, it's recommended to run the command(s) through the WSL terminal (e.g., Ubuntu, Debian, etc.).
+On the first run, the database will be automatically migrated and seeded with data.

 If you encounter permissions errors you might want to `chown -R www-data:www-data /app` and `chmod -R o+w /app` to ensure the webserver can write to the storage folder.
 We recommend doing all file changes inside the container to minimize permission issues.